HIGH BLOOD PRESSURE OVERVIEW

 Cardiovascular risks of hypertension

-Choice of therapy in primary (essential) hypertension: Recommendations
+Choice of drug therapy in primary (essential) hypertension: Recommendations

 Definition, risk factors, and evaluation of resistant hypertension